aDumitru6/wno-polarized-gr6-script/README.md

 * data: This folder contains all of the data collected in the project.
   * Lab1: As the name implies, contains all of the data collected in Lab1.
 Largely useless since better data was collected in future labs.
   * Lab2: Data collected in Lab 2.
 This data was majorly used in our draft report, and will be used in the final report as well.
   * Lab3: Data collected in Lab 3.
-This data uses the new technique mentioned in the methods section of our report, specifically continously placing and removing blocks to gather a lot of data in a shorter period of time.
-(Cycle method: 0 -> 1 -> 2 weights inducing stress on the PMMA block).
+For our final report this data was not used.
-  * Tweaking: Something (we, the experimenters would like to thank ... yk the rest) Robert Grumeza, Astronomy BSc might need to rename.
-Contains edited versions of all of the data, patches "holes" in the csvs (i.e makes it so that spots where "" occurs to "0"), to make data analysis easier.
+  * Tweaking: Contains edited/tweaked versions of all of the data, patches "holes" in the csvs (i.e makes it so that spots where "" occurs to "0"), to make data analysis easier.

 * interferometer_simulation, mechanical_compression_and_rotation, polarizer_simulation: These folders contains all of the simulation scripts used in the Discussion section of the report.
   * interferometer_simulation.py: Used to simulate a different setup that was unused in this experiment, that based itself on interferometry.